Rakuten Medical Announces Two New Members to Board of Directors, Appoints Nitin Nohria as Chairman of the Board

 Hiroshi Takasawa is CEO of Rakuten Asia, President of Rakuten's Investment and Incubation Company, and is responsible for Rakuten Capital, managing various investment funds including Rakuten Ventures, Rakuten FinTech Fund, Rakuten Global EC Fund and the company's mobility investments.
 He joined Rakuten in 2005 and established Rakuten Strategic Partners, a private equity investment platform under which he actively engaged in venture investments, buyout investments and other transactions.
 He has contributed to many of Rakuten's merger and acquisition deals and post-merger integration processes, primarily in financial services.

 Takasawa has also held a number of executive positions, including President of Rakuten Securities Holdings, Chairman of Rakuten Investment Management and President of Rakuten Life Insurance.
-He served as a member of the board of directors of various investments including Source Next, Money Partners, and others.
+He serves as a member of the board of directors of various investments including Source Next, Money Partners, and others.

 Prior to joining Rakuten, Takasawa worked at Nomura Securities (Tokyo) and Nomura Securities International in New York where he was involved in the supervision of various securitization, mortgage derivative structuring, and fund management activities.
 At GMAC Commercial Mortgage Japan he served as CFO, managed overall financial operations, and was involved in mortgage loan, real estate equity, and distressed asset businesses.
 He is a member of the Japanese Association of Turnaround Professionals.
 Takasawa holds a bachelor of Business Administration from Aoyama Gakuin University in Japan.